 Everything can change at any moment, suddenly and forever (Paul Auster)

-The medium pacer with the nagging line and length is getting on the batter’s nerves.
-The bowler is too good for him.
-The fifth ball beats him and right on cue the bowler follows through with the stand-and-stare routine while the batter practises the shot he really meant to play, but of course playing it properly was way beyond his pay scale.
-One ball to go and I’ll be at square leg thinking about what I have to do at work on Monday morning (bad practice, we are trained to give the same concentration while standing at the batter’s end as we do at the bowler’s end.
-But when the keeper is standing back I have found that square leg provides the perfect habitat for a spot of R&R).
+One ball to go and I’ll be at square leg thinking about what I have to do at work on Monday morning (bad practice, we are trained to give the same concentration while standing at the batter’s end as we do at the bowler’s end).
+However, when the keeper is standing back I have found that square leg provides the perfect habitat for a spot of R&R.

 The sixth ball of the over is delivered and fate conspires against me.
 There’s a loud appeal for caught behind as bowler, keeper, slips, tea ladies and dog walkers go up in a choreographed harmony that has the hallmark of Busby Berkeley.
 Unfortunately, the timing of the appeal could not be worse as a truck driver who is hurtling down the A-road chooses that very moment of alleged bat on ball, to sit on the horn.

 One of the many reasons why I am in favour of attracting younger men and women to umpiring is that their hearing is so much better than the over sixties cohort that makes up the panel.
 As I moved from fifty to sixty it became clear to me that sound was anything but clear.
 I recognise that at certain times this can be an advantage, especially when Mrs Umps is in one of her Ikea moods.
 Unfortunately for batters, my hearing is sharp for edges to the keeper but I do have a problem when peripheral noise gets in the way, and an A-road is the perfect place for the noise bug to mutate.